tsahota/tidyproject/README.md

 # TidyProject

 A light package providing:

-1) a light, tidy project template for data analysis projects.
+* Directory structure: a light, tidy project template for data analysis projects.
-2) a project library directory (similar to packrat) ensuring packages are either installed into a project or form part of global library
-  - enables sharing of
+* Project library: Like packrat, defines a project library, but allows access to global library.
+Removes user library to aids in code portability and reproducibility in environments where the global library is fixed.
-3) compatibity with git (git2r)
+* Version control: compatibity with git (git2r).